helium18/u2d/README.md

-# u2d
+# u2d (Uptodown Scraper)
-Uptodown Scraper (Project is still in alpha!)
+Project is still in Alpha!

 Scrape download links from Uptodown.
 Returns them as pretty-printed JSON.